ALANOODLE'S SCALE MODEL PORTFOLIO

 diffuser, outer dome.

 The rectangular grids on the insides of the engine pylons possess some nasty ejector pin marks.
-They were shaved and sanded off to be replaced by decals after painting.
+They were shaved and sanded off and would be replaced by decals after painting.

 Each of the "propulsion unit shields" was cut into three sections each about 5/16" wide.
 The front and rear of each section was beveled and they were placed in position underneath the engine domes, 1/4" behind and about 1/16" apart.
 Tabs were added to the "intercoolers" made from 1/4" sections of .040" x 1/16" strip styrene.